amd/aocl-data-analytics/doc/basic_statistics/basic_stats_intro.rst

       For example, if the routine :cpp:func:`da_mean_s` is called with the :cpp:type:`da_axis` argument set to :cpp:enumerator:`da_axis_col`, then ``n_cols`` means will be computed, one for each column.
 If the :cpp:type:`da_axis` argument is set to ``da_axis_all``, then a single mean will be computed.

+      The functions in this chapter do not check for the presence of NaNs in your input data.
+      You can use the :cpp:func:`da_check_data_s` function to check for NaNs in your data.

 Examples
 --------